Unidata/netcdf-c/docs/filters.md

 Appendix A. Byte Swap Code {#AppendixA}
 ==========
-Since in some cases, it is necessary for a filter to byte swap from network byte order to little endian, This appendix provides sample code for doing this.
-It also provides a code snippet for testing if the machine is big-endian.
+Since in some cases, it is necessary for a filter to byte swap from little-endian to big-endian, This appendix provides sample code for doing this.
+It also provides a code snippet for testing if the machine the endianness of a machine.

 Byte swap an 8-byte chunk of memory
 -------